MicrosoftDocs/cloud-adoption-framework/docs/govern/resource-consistency/governance-multiple-teams.md

   ![Service administrator adds workload owner A to resource group A](../../_images/govern/design/governance-2-4.png)
 1. Let's assume that **workload owner A** has a requirement for a pair of team members to view the CPU and network traffic monitoring data as part of capacity planning for the workload.
 Because **workload owner A** is assigned the Contributor role, they do not have permission to add a user to **resource group A**.
 They must send this request to the **service administrator**.
   ![Workload owner requests workload contributors be added to resource group](../../_images/govern/design/governance-2-5.png)
 1. The **service administrator** reviews the request, and adds the two **workload contributor** users to **resource group A**.
-Neither of these two users require permission to manage resources, so they're assigned the [built-in reader role](/azure/role-based-access-control/built-in-roles#contributor).
+Neither of these two users require permission to manage resources, so they're assigned the [built-in Reader role](/azure/role-based-access-control/built-in-roles#contributor).
   ![Service administrator adds workload contributors to resource group A](../../_images/govern/design/governance-2-6.png)
 1. Next, **workload owner B** also requires a resource group to contain the resources for their workload.
 As with **workload owner A**, **workload owner B** initially does not have permission to take any action at the subscription scope so they must send a request to the **service administrator**.
   ![Workload owner B requests creation of resource group B](../../_images/govern/design/governance-2-7.png)